 All four men were buried at Fort McPherson on March 28, 1911.
 Two decades later, all four were cemented into a large tomb, with four corners connected by a chain as a memorial.

-Patrols continued for another ten years, but due to the tragedy, future patrols always had a First Nations guide, and cabins along with supply caches were established along the trail.
+Patrols continued for another ten years, but due to the tragedy, future patrols always had an Indigenous guide, and cabins along with supply caches were established along the trail.
 In addition, the trail between the two communities was clearly marked to ensure no one ever got lost again.

 Today, a bridge at the Halifax Public Gardens is named in honour of Fitzgerald, as is a community in Northern Alberta.
 The community, located 339 kilometres north of Fort McMurray, was originally called Smith Landing.
 In 1915, the name was changed to honour Fitzgerald.

-In 1978, a TV Movie starring Leslie Nielsen was made about the patrol.
+In 1978, a TV Movie called The Dawson Patrol starring Leslie Nielsen was made about the patrol.
 George R. Robertson, who played Chief Hurst in the Police Academy movies, played Francis Fitzgerald, while also writing the movie.

-Dempster, the man who led the relief patrol, would become an Inspector and serve in the Yukon for 37 years.
-He would retire in 1934 and pass away in Vancouver in 1965.
+Dempster, the man who led the relief patrol, became an Inspector and serve in the Yukon for 37 years.
+He retired in 1934 and passed away in Vancouver in 1965.
 The Dempster Highway, which runs from the Klondike Highway to Fort McPherson, is named for him.

-Information for this piece came from Wikipedia, the RCMP Heritage Project, the History of Saskatchewan and the Old North West, Death Wins in The Arctic: The Lost Patrol of 1910, Land of the Midnight A Sun: A History of the Yukon and Place Names of Alberta: Volume IV.
+Information for this piece came from the RCMP Heritage Project, the History of Saskatchewan and the Old North West, Death Wins in The Arctic: The Lost Patrol of 1910, Wikipedia, Land of the Midnight A Sun: A History of the Yukon and Place Names of Alberta: Volume IV, Whitehorse Daily Star